gsamaras/Dolphinn/README.md

 ## How fast is DOLPHINN?

-On data sets with more than 1 million points in around 128 dimensions, DOLPHINN typically requires only some milliseconds per query (running on a reasonably modern desktop CPU).
+On data sets with more than 1 million points in around 128 dimensions, DOLPHINN typically requires only some milliseconds per query.

 ---